 ADULT VOLUNTEER OPPORTUNITIES

-All teams work on positive youth development strategies.
+Volunteers can join at any time.
 Volunteers meet in a large group 4 times per year.
 Individual teams meet as needed between large group meetings.
-Volunteers can join at any time.

-· Mentors: One on One Mentoring program volunteers spend time with a youth between the grades of K-12th grade.
+Mentoring One on One Mentoring program volunteers spend time with a youth between the grades of K-12th grade.
 The Mentoring Coordinator provides training and support.
 This program focuses on fun and relationship building.
 Many pairs have built lasting relationships and have been together for multiple years!
-There are three types of mentoring:
+There are two types of mentoring:

 YOUTH VOLUNTEER OPPORTUNITIES